 Would you like to join us?
 We encourage parent chaperones to accompany their child/ren on the field trips.
 If you are interested in being a parent chaperone, please contact Camp Director, Colette Hemker at 734-661-8031 or email@example.com.
 We will update the website each session with the complete list of field trips.
 We’re looking forward to these opportunities and adventures with your children.

-Swim Lessons: The SPLASH!
-Learn-to-Swim Program has helped thousands of kids learn personal safety in and around the water as well as increase their comfort level in the water through basic swimming skills, water games and activities.
+The Safety Around Water Learn-to-Swim Program has helped thousands of kids learn personal safety in and around the water as well as increase their comfort level in the water through basic swimming skills, water games and activities.
 Campers will have an opportunity to participate in swimming and personal water safety lessons during each week of camp.
-For more information about SPLASH! and for additional swimming opportunities, contact our Aquatics Director, Christina Wackenheim at 734-661-8050 or firstname.lastname@example.org.
+For more information about Safety Around Water and for additional swimming opportunities, contact our Aquatics Director, Christina Carter at 734-661-8050 or firstname.lastname@example.org.

 A 15-minute grace period will be allowed for all parents picking up children from camp.
 YMCA Day Camp staff are not permitted to supervise children in a one-on-one situation.
 As a result, any child who is picked up late from camp on more than two occasions may be dismissed from future YMCA Day Camp sessions.

 All camper medications are to be turned into the Camp Director at check-in on the first day of camp with written instructions for delivery.
 Medications will be distributed at required times during the day.
 Campers should NEVER carry medications on their person including, but not limited to, over-the-counter medications such as Tylenol® and aspirin.
 Failure to abide by this policy will result in dismissal.
 Emergency medicine such as inhalers and epi-pens should be reported to the Day Camp Director upon arrival.